Mathematics of Philosophy — An Introduction

 2. Estimation of how much likely one’s philosophy can change.

 There is much to cover, but I will leave it as an introduction here.
 This is a new approach toward thinking philosophy as a mathematical object.
-This article was made possible after discussing in length with my friends (
+This article was made possible after discussing in length with my friends (Devang Jain and Anurag Gupta).
+There is much to explore and derive so, your suggestions regarding the Theory of Mathematical Philosophy will be highly appreciated!

 --